-Born and raised in the Texas Hill Country, Cobey is a graphic designer based in New York City with a degree in Communication Design (Parsons, Class of 2019).
-He focuses on publication and editorial design, motion graphics, film, and (more recently) typeface design.
-He wishes to learn more about CG animation, copyright and IP law, sign language, and the art of paper-making.
+Cobey Lusinger is a communication designer born and raised in the Texas Hill Country and currently based in Brooklyn.
+He likes to think about how written languages look and what their visual form can say beyond their semantic function.
+Cobey gets excited for publication and editorial design, motion graphics, film, and typeface design.
+He wishes to learn more about CG animation, copyright and IP law, American Sign Language, and the art of paper-making.

 And In the Vast City, an animated short based on the work of Russian avante-guarde illustrators.
-The Contemporary Androgyne : A Reader, an editorial and book design which conflicts with the parameters of layouts.
+The Contemporary Androgyne : A Reader, an editorial design and bookbinding which conflicts with the parameters of prescribed layouts.

-Francis Picabia : Our Heads Are Round So Our Thoughts Can Change Direction, an exhibition identity concept for MoMA’s original on the renowned copy-cat artist.
+Francis Picabia : Our Heads Are Round So Our Thoughts Can Change Direction, an exhibition identity concept based on MoMA’s original of the renowned copy-cat artist.

 Origin of Earth, a children’s book illustration and design for an origin tale of the world as told first by the Native American Tuskegee.

-Echo en abyme ( Dhalgren by Samuel R. Delany ), a type and book design concept for an infinitely readable book.
+Echo en abyme ( Dhalgren by Samuel R. Delany ), a type design and bookbinding concept for an infinitely readable book.